cisco-ie/tdm/doc/docs/dev/architecture/ETL.md

 3) Parse JSON representation into MIB & OID relationships.
 4) Load relationships into TDM as MIB (DataModel) -> OID (DataPath).

 What is the big missing piece?
 The linking of Data Models to Operating Systems/Release versions.
 Given the SNMP legacy, that kind of release process data just simply doesn't seem to exist via an easily consumable API (please open an issue to tell me I am wrong).
-For Cisco at least, we can get some level of insight via [supportlists](ftp://ftp.cisco.com/pub/mibs/supportlists/) but these tend to lean towards being semi-hand-written HTML documents and not very machine consumable.
+For Cisco at least, we can get some level of insight via supportlists at `ftp://ftp.cisco.com/pub/mibs/supportlists/`, but these tend to lean towards being semi-hand-written HTML documents and not very machine consumable.
 Hence, business problem. :)

 ### YANG Models
 The YANG model loading process is far more complete than the MIBs.
 This is thanks to a vastly better release process of data models and metadata for the OS via the [YangModels/yang](https://github.com/YangModels/yang/tree/master/vendor/cisco) repository.
 Currently TDM parses data directly from the YANG repository but it is likely a better idea to re-engineer this pipeline around [YANG Catalog](https://yangcatalog.org/) which is an overlay of the repository and has APIs for even more metadata we can use.